-Before our first Emerging Minds funding call, we brought together a team of young people who are experts by experience, as well as parents and carers of children & young people who have experienced mental health problems.
+Before our first Emerging Minds funding call in February 2020, we brought together a team of young people who are experts by experience, as well as parents and carers of children & young people who have experienced mental health problems.

-Our Emerging Minds Reviewers and members of Advisory group were joined by members of the Institute for Mental Health’s Youth Advisory Group at several of our proposal development workshops.
+Our Emerging Minds Reviewers and members of our Advisory Group were joined by members of the Institute for Mental Health’s Youth Advisory Group at several of our proposal development workshops.

-We asked our Reviewers to look at the three selection criteria which we will be using during funding calls:
+We asked our Reviewers to look at the three selection criteria we would be using during our funding calls: